Shi12056/FactorSAR/README.md

 This repository contains the code for replication of the results in the paper "High-Dimensional Spatial Autoregression with Latent Factors By Diversified Projections".

 ## Overview
-The following code files can be used to reproduce simulation results presented in the main paper.
+The following code files can be used to reproduce simulation results and the real data analysis presented in the main paper.

 1. A `README.md` file - This file gives a short description of the paper and an overview of how to carry out the analyses presented in our manuscript.